 IT is now responsible for digital business outcomes being measured on results and outcomes.
 This is a huge shift from the days when IT delivered productivity gains as its core business value.
 How is this transformation occurring and what are the operating models for IT’s role as digital business architects and delivery.
 In this keynote discussion, Sigal Zarmi of Morgan Stanley shares her insights of operating models that put digital technologies (cloud, AI, 5G, automation) to use delivering digital solutions for Morgan Stanley’s ecosystem of customers, partners, employees and suppliers.
 She will share lessons learned and how IT’s role is forever changed in the enterprise cloud era.

-As International CIO, she manages our diverse global Technology footprint including the Technology teams in the Global In-house Centers (GICs) leveraging her transformational capacity to optimize our organization, functions and platform to thrive in a continually evolving economic and market climate.
+• Sigal Zarmi is the International CIOat Morgan Stanley.
+She manages the Firm’s diverse global Technology footprint including the Technology teams in the Global In house Centers (GICs), leveraging her expertise in digital transformation to optimize our organization, functions and platform to thrive in a continually evolving economic and market climate.

-Sigal is a senior advisor to multiple technology and cyber companies, start-ups and VCs.
+• Sigal is a senior advisor to multiple technology and cyber companies, start-ups and VCs.
 She is a passionate advocate for women in technology providing mentorship to aspiring entrepreneurs and technologists, among other community commitments.
+She was inducted into CIO Magazine’s Hall of Fame in 2021 for her contributions.

 Tsvi has over 25 years of technology and operations experience mostly in financial services, media and telecom and is known across the industry for his technology leadership, innovation and business acumen.